Britain's FTSE set for biggest weekly gain in a month

 “With the FTSE being slightly more weighted in the commodities and energy side of the equation, we were less negative than anyone else ... but I think U.S. negativity is undoubtedly the catalyst for the mild reaction we’re seeing here in the UK,” Alastair McCaig, market analyst at IG, said.

-Analysts also cited concerns surrounding potential weakness in shipment volumes of Apple’s iPhones next year.
-ARM Holdings’ technology powers Apple’s iPhone.

-It was joined by British grocer Mark and Spencer, which retreated 1.7 percent on a target price cut from Exane BNP Paribas.
+It was joined by British grocer Mark and Spencer, which retreated nearly 2 percent on a target price cut from Exane BNP Paribas.

 A triple expiration of futures, index and stocks options also contributed to the dip on the index.

-In positive territory, miner Anglo American was up nearly 6 percent, among the top gainers in the index, while BHP Billiton, Rio Tinto, Glencore and Antofagasta were all up between 0.9 percent and 2 percent.
-They advanced after metals prices gained following a fall in the U.S. currency, making dollar-priced metals cheaper for holders of other currencies.
+In positive territory, miner Anglo American was up 4.4 percent, among the top gainers in the index, while BHP Billiton, Rio Tinto, Glencore and Antofagasta were all up between 0.7 percent to 1.6 percent after metals prices gained following a fall in the U.S. currency, making dollar-priced metals cheaper for holders of other currencies.

-“Recent history would indicate that these large swings in the share prices of commodity producers have been characteristic of a downtrend and attempts to catch the falling knife has not been without casualty,” said Brenda Kelly, head analyst at London Capital Group.
+“Recent history would indicate that these large swings in the share prices of commodity producers have been characteristic of a downtrend and attempts to catch the falling knife has not been without casualty,” Brenda Kelly, head analyst at London Capital Group, said.

 UBS analysts said that the mining sector’s outlook remained challenging, with valuations not compelling and free cashflow remaining negative or struggling to cover dividends.

 However, it saw value in some selective stocks.
 For 2016, it preferred miners with low costs and strong balance sheets, including Rio Tinto and Randgold Resources.
 Over the next two to three years, it liked companies such as Glencore , BHP Billiton and Fresnillo.
-(Reporting by Atul Prakash; Editing by Mark Heinrich)
+(Reporting by Atul Prakash; Editing by Hugh Lawson)